• Deutsch

 Chrome uses your operating system's proxy settings.
 To configure it:

-1. Navigate to Settings → System → Open your computer’s proxy settings.
+1. Go to Settings → System → Open your computer’s proxy settings.

 2. In your system settings, add a new SOCKS5 proxy.